Ritikkumar352/authentication_Spring-Boot/README.md

 ### 6. **Create a `UserController` Class**

 - Create a REST controller to expose HTTP endpoints for user registration and login.
+- use <Map<String,String> to return JSON, or change receive format in React(Frontend).
 - Example:

   ```java